Lulozi/DormDevise/README_en.md

 - MQTT topic subscription debugging records the last topic by default, which can be cleared in settings.
 - Some hardware features (Wi-Fi scan, APK download) may not be available on desktop or web.

+## Environment & Requirements

+To ensure consistent builds and compatibility, please set up your development or CI environment with the following minimum requirements:

+- JDK: **Java 21** (OpenJDK 21 or equivalent JDK 21+).
+Verify with `java -version`.
+- Gradle Wrapper: **Gradle 8.12** (see `android/gradle/wrapper/gradle-wrapper.properties`).
+- Android Gradle Plugin: **AGP 8.9.1** (defined in `android/settings.gradle.kts`).
+- Kotlin plugin: **Kotlin 2.1.0**.
+- Flutter: Use a stable Flutter SDK compatible with the packages used; update the SDK as necessary for newer plugin versions.

 ## Changelog

 See the Chinese README for detailed version history.